About this day

 A room with a boom!
 Nick Barker, University of Warwick

-Nick Barker will attempt to demonstrate the beauty, importance and fascination of chemistry and its relevance to all of our lives.
+Discover relevance of chemistry to all of our lives.
 As well as making connections to some current chemical research, this is also likely to be your only opportunity to see a nappy and hydrochloric acid appearing in the same talk!

 About Nick Barker

 Nick runs an education programme for schools which engages with around 7000 young people per year.
 Prior to that he was a teacher of science in state secondary schools for twelve years.
 He likes motorbikes and has a mobile phone with proper buttons and no camera.

 The future of energy Hayley Loren, Marine Engineer

 Energy fuels every aspect of our lives from travel, watching Netfilx or simply buying a loaf of bread.
 Hayley asks if new energy technologies can keep up, and if we can really go 100% green.